 Motherboard Size Variations

 Picking the right motherboard can be a confusing task.
-There are many different sizes of motherboard available in the market, and the size of a motherboard has a direct relation to what type of build a motherboard will be best suited for.
+There are many different sizes of motherboards available in the market, and the size of a motherboard has a direct relation to what type of build a motherboard will be best suited for.

 Here is a detailed Motherboard Size Chart that explains all of your questions.